DefinitionThis section has been translated automatically.

-- Circulation-enhancing measures such as scalp massage or use of the plum blossom hammer have reduced the effluvium in individual cases.
+- Measures to promote circulation such as scalp massage or use of the plum blossom hammer have reduced effluvium in individual cases.

-- Effective in smaller studies: Cimicifuga racemosa (CiMi Hair Tonic) locally for 6-12 months.
+- Effective in small studies: Cimicifuga racemosa (CiMi hair tonic) locally for 6-12 months.

-- Currently, further studies in androgenetic alopecia (male) with extracts of green tea (epigallocatechin-3-gallate), extracts from fruits of saw palmetto (Serenoa repens) as well as Citrullus colocynthis and Cuscuta reflexa are expected (Rondanelli M et al. 2016).
+- Currently, further studies are expected in androgenetic alopecia (of men) with extracts of green tea (epigallocatechin-3-gallate), extracts of fruits of saw palmetto (Serenoa rep ens), and Citrullus colocynthis and Cuscuta reflexa (Rondanelli M et al. 2016).

 LiteratureThis section has been translated automatically.